A. J. Pero

-Anthony Jude Pero (October 14, 1959 – March 20, 2015) was an American drummer, in American heavy metal bands Twisted Sister and Adrenaline Mob.
+Anthony Jude Pero (October 14, 1959 – March 20, 2015) was an American drummer, known for his work with heavy metal bands Twisted Sister and Adrenaline Mob.

 Biography

-Pero went to St. Peter's Boys High School in Staten Island but left because the faculty made him cut his hair.
-He then went to New Dorp High School and graduated in 1977.
+Pero was born in the New York City borough of Staten Island.
+He attended New Dorp High School and graduated in 1977.
 He was initially a jazz drummer, later gravitating to heavier music akin to Rush and Led Zeppelin.
 Pero worked as a taxi driver for a time, and joined Cities, a local New York City band.
-He joined Twisted Sister in April 1982, after seeing them play at a club and being told they were in need of a drummer.
-Upon his departure from Twisted Sister in July 1986, he re-joined Cities.
-He participated in the band's 1997 reunion and continued to perform with Twisted Sister until his death.
-He was also a member of the Ozzy Osbourne cover band, No More Tears, which was well known around Staten Island, New York.
+He joined Twisted Sister in April 1982, after seeing them play at a club and being told that the group was in need of a drummer.
+Several years later, upon his departure from Twisted Sister in July 1986, he re-joined Cities.
+He participated in Twisted Sister's 1997 reunion and continued to perform with the band until his death.
+He was also a member of the Ozzy Osbourne cover band, No More Tears.

 In 2007, Pero formed Circle Of Thorns with former Cities guitarist Steve Mironovich aka Steve Irons.
 In 2011, Pero played drums on a song titled "Elephant Man" on the Eric Carr CD Unfinished Business.

 On December 3, 2013, Pero was announced as the new drummer of the band Adrenaline Mob.